kellyjonbrazil/jc/docs/lib.md

 ```python
 plugin_parser_mod_list()
 ```

 Returns a list of plugin parser module names.
+This function is a subset of `parser_mod_list()`.

 ## get_help
 ```python
 get_help(parser_mod_name)
 ```
-Show help screen for the selected parser
+Show help screen for the selected parser.